New hope for tough prostate cancer: experimental combo targets resistant tumors

 Summary

-This early-stage study tests a new drug (LC-K76) combined with an immunotherapy (Tislelizumab) in 10 men with metastatic castration-resistant prostate cancer that has worsened after standard treatments.
-The goal is to see if the combination is safe and shows signs of controlling the cancer.
+This early-stage study tests a new drug (LC-K76) combined with an immunotherapy (Tislelizumab) and hormone therapy in 10 men with metastatic castration-resistant prostate cancer that has worsened after standard treatments.
+The goal is to check safety and see if the combination can shrink tumors or slow the disease.
 Participants take oral and intravenous medications for 24 weeks.

 Get updates